Get insider access

 • Not very portable.

-The JBL Tune 760NC are satisfactory for office use.
+The JBL Tune 760NC are reasonable for office use.
 They have a long continuous battery life that can last through your 9-5.
 Also, while they leak some audio, it shouldn't be too noticeable in a typical office setting.
-Their ANC feature can block ambient chatter and higher-frequency noises like AC units.
+Their ANC feature does an okay job blocking out ambient chatter and higher-frequency noises like A/C units.
 Unfortunately, their tight fit can feel a bit uncomfortable during longer listening sessions.

 Pros